28 April 2010

 Many of the best moments in this issue come not from the actual mystery, but from the interaction between the "reformed" Riddler and a skeptical Batman.
 Even when he's talking his way into a police investigation, Riddler--who insists on using his civilian name, Edward Nigma--loses none of his smugness, and Batman's every expression shows just how much he detests having to rely on a former criminal.

-out of place in a silent film melodrama.
+The ostensible villain of this piece is a new one: Sebastian Blackspell, a magic-themed villain whose appearance would not be out of place in a silent film melodrama.
 There is, however, something suspicious about this new criminal: with a prominent hat, glasses, and a substantial mustache, very little can be seen of Blackspell's actual face, and he never once speaks.
 This suggests that there may be something more to Blackspell's identity than meets the eye, although there is of course the possibility that the writer was too focused on the banter between Batman and the Riddler to write dialogue for this almost-incidental villain.

 The first scene of Batman on his own is a surreal dream sequence, starring a young Dick Grayson as he swings on a circus trapeze.
 He begins the dream accompanied by his long-dead parents, but before he wakes up, he has encountered almost every major figure in his life, including a skeletal Bruce Wayne.
 The imagery is fairly unoriginal, but well-executed.
 The rest of the Batman-centric scenes feel more like filler, taking up the space between dramatic appearances of the Riddler.
 Every breakthrough in the case comes not from Batman, the World's Greatest Detective, but from the timely arrival of the Riddler.
 Even if the Riddler is somehow behind these murders, which seems distinctly possible, it wouldn't have hurt for Batman to find at least one clue on his own.